Mount Kilimanjaro Climbing via Northern Circuit Route

 This makes it ideal for climbers who want to increase their chances of a successful summit.

-3. Remote Wilderness and Fewer Crowds
+3. Remote Wilderness and Fewer Crowds of Northern Circuit Route

 As one of the least crowded routes on Kilimanjaro, the Northern Circuit offers a true sense of wilderness and solitude.